Coronavirus BRIEFING

 By Staff

-The National Average for Gross Revenue at ECP Locations Remained Flat for the Week of April 1–7, Jobson’s Latest Practice Performance Tracker Shows
+The National Average for Gross Revenue at ECP Locations Decreased for the Week of April 29–May 5, Jobson’s Latest Practice Performance Tracker Shows

 By Staff

-Wednesday, April 10, 2024 12:24 AM NEW YORK—The national average for gross revenue at ECP locations remained flat last week, April 1–7, when compared with the previous week.
-That places gross revenue at a level -1 index point below where it was at this point in time (Week 14) when compared with last year (2023), 3 points above the same period in 2022, 10 points above 2021, 103 points above 2020 and 16 points above 2019, according to Jobson’s most recent Practice Performance Tracker.
+Thursday, May 9, 2024 12:24 AM NEW YORK—The national average for gross revenue at ECP locations decreased last week, April 29–May 5, when compared with the previous week at a rate of -1 index point.
+That places gross revenue at a level 3 index points above where it was at this point in time (Week 18) when compared with last year (2023), 10 points above the same period in 2022, 14 points above 2021, 93 points above 2020 (during COVID) and 23 points above 2019, according to Jobson’s most recent Practice Performance Tracker.

 By Staff